 In all programs in the Faculty of Science, academic standing is assessed on the basis of Grade Point Average.
-An assessment of academic standing is conducted for each student at the end of the student's registration in the Fall/Winter regardless of the number of credits attempted and regardless of whether the student registered in one or both terms.
+An assessment of academic standing is conducted for each student at the end of the student's registration in the Fall/Winter regardless of the number of credits attempted and regardless whether the student registered in one or both terms.
 Decisions regarding academic standing will be based on courses attempted during the previous Fall/Winter only.
-See §§23.4(7) and 23.9.2 for information on the calculation of GPA's and the academic record

-162.5.1 Continuation in an Honors Program
+162.6.1 Continuation in an Honors Program